UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

 .. code:: json

 	{
-	  "To":   "uspaceFileName",
+	  "To":   "myscript.sh",
+	  "Data": [
-	  "Data": "this is some test data"
+		"this is some test data",
+		"multi line data",
+		"another line"
+	    ]
 	}

 In this case, the ``From`` URL is not needed.
 If you give one, it HAS to start with ``inline://``, the rest is not important.

 Make sure to properly escape any special characters.

 Sweeping over a stage-in file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^